- Determine the cost of food sold and the cost of food consumed (or used) and explain the difference between the two

 - Well managed operations require that a requisition voucher be filled out for every item removed from storage.

-- Likewise, each adjustment (employee and complimentary meals, transfers in or out, etc.) must be documented, again likely documented in a back of the house computer system.
+- Likewise, each adjustment (employee and complimentary meals, transfers in or out, etc.) must be documented, again likely documented in the back of the house computer system.

 The following is an example of a simple cumulative daily food cost report: